orleanski/dotfiles/.github/README.md

 ### TODO
-I'm going to add all of the config bootstapping in to the [makefile snippet](https://github.com/vyvox/dotfiles/issues/1#issue-803264396) to bootstrap with yadm, so it will be something like  vyvox/dotfiles#1
+I'm going to add all of the config bootstapping in to the [makefile snippet](https://github.com/vyvox/dotfiles/issues/1#issue-803264396) to bootstrap with yadm, so it will be something like  [issue #1](https://github.com/vyvox/dotfiles/issues/1#issue-803264396)

 ```
 wget zip-archive